ASAP-CRN/asap-crn-learning-lab/README.md

 ## Overview

-The ASAP-CRN Learning Lab is an ASAP-CRN–maintained resource that enables researchers to leverage CRN Cloud data through reproducible exploratory and meta-analysis examples.
+The ASAP CRN Learning Lab is designed to facilitate exploration and analysis of CRN Cloud data through reproducible exploratory and meta-analysis examples.
 Users may engage via workshops or start directly with the modules most relevant to their research.

 ---

 ## Prerequisite: Data Access

-All datasets used in this Learning Lab are accessed through the **[Aligning Science Across Parkinson’s (ASAP) Collaborative Research Network (CRN)](https://cloud.parkinsonsroadmap.org/collections)**.
+All datasets used in this Learning Lab are accessed through the **[Aligning Science Across Parkinson’s (ASAP) Collaborative Research Network (CRN) Cloud](https://cloud.parkinsonsroadmap.org/collections)**.

 Before running any tutorials or case studies, users must request and receive approval for the relevant **ASAP-CRN data collections** via the CRN Cloud portal.
 Once approved, datasets can be accessed within supported analysis environments, including Verily Workbench.

 For detailed instructions, please see the [ASAP CRN Cloud User Manual](https://storage.googleapis.com/asap-public-assets/wayfinding/ASAP-CRN-Cloud-User-Manual.pdf).

 ---

 ## Repository Structure

 ```plaintext